 After the religious celebration comes the party!
 Everyone gathers on the Pradera for a picnic.
 Don’t worry though, you don’t need to pack any food, as lots of food stalls offers plentiful amounts of regional dishes.

 One food that is very typical of the festival is the rosquillas, which are a type of aniseed doughnut.
 They come in various forms, the tontas (‘silly ones’) are plain, the listas (clever ones) have a layer of lemon icing, and the de Santa Clara variety come with a dusting of icing sugar.
 All are delicious!

 Many of the locals will be dressed up in traditional chulapo and goyesco costumes, dancing chotis (the traditional regional dance) in the streets.
 Concerts are held throughout the city, zarzuelas (a Spanish lyric-dramatic genre) are performed and numerous other events are held, many of which are free.

 A Gigantes y Cabezudos parade is also held.
 This is a very Iberian tradition that sees papier maché characters paraded through the streets.
 The name roughly translates as ‘giants and bigheads’, and there are two distinct figures – the ‘giants’ which can be several metres tall and the ‘bigheads’ which are more human sized but feature an oversized head.
 Your students are certain to enjoy this particularly fun aspect of Spanish culture!

-But, as we mentioned, if you do want your school trip to Spain to take place during a fiesta, you’ll need to book early as availability will be very limited when it comes to accommodation.
-Contact us today for further information or to request your tailor-made quote.
+But, as we mentioned, if you do want your trip to take place during a fiesta, you’ll need to book early as availability will be very limited when it comes to accommodation.
+Contact us today for further information.